-North Dakota Studies seeks to promote the teaching and learning about the geography, history, government, current issues, and citizenship of North Dakota.
-This web site provides a host of resources for use by students, teachers, and the general public and is a collaborative effort of the North Dakota Studies Project and the State Historical Society of North Dakota.
+North Dakota Studies provides teaching and learning materials about the geography, history, government, current issues, and citizenship of North Dakota.
+This web site provides a host of resources for students, teachers, and the public and is a collaborative effort of the North Dakota Studies Project and the State Historical Society of North Dakota.

 ND Indian Studies Online Curriculum Guides

 Collaboration with the ND Indian Affairs Commission

 The North Dakota Studies newsletter is distributed to students, teachers, schools, and libraries throughout North Dakota.

 Suitcase Exhibits for North Dakota (S°E°N°D) is a program of the Communications and Education Division of the State Historical Society of North Dakota.
 The thematic trunks provide hands-on experiences for learners of all ages.